manparvesh/cbake/README.md

 # cbake
-Simple build tool for the C language, written in Python.
+Easy to use build tool for C projects, written in Python.

 ## Features
 - Easy-to-write build files using the YAML standard